-Before the “Korean wave” took over the Philippines in the last decade, there were Spanish-language songs.
+Before there was K-pop, there were Spanish-language songs.
 Though much forgotten by K-pop loving millennials and Gen Zs, Spanish pop songs — specifically reggaeton and trap — are slowly conquering the country again with the viral TikTok dance hit “Que Calor.”

-But before that, here are other six Spanish-language songs that became popular in the Philippines in the last three decades:
+But before that, here are other seven Spanish-language songs that became popular in the Philippines in the last three decades:

 Four years after the 1987 Philippine Constitution abolished Spanish as one of the official languages in the Philippines, this song from Mexican singer and songwriter Daniela Romo became a massive hit.